EMMMABK/Employee-Performance-Evaluation-System/README.md

 8. [Commit History](#commit-history)
 9. [OOP Concepts and questions](#oop-concepts-and-questions-)
 ## Description
-The Employee Performance Management System is designed to help companies efficiently manage and evaluate their employees.
-It enables adding, editing, deleting, and moving employee records to a trash folder.
-Employees' performance is also tracked through an evaluation system that considers attendance, soft skills, and hard skills, allowing the HR team to manage and assess employees' overall performance.
-The system also includes functionalities to manage and restore deleted employee records.
+The Employee Performance Evaluation System helps an organization manage and assess its employees' performance efficiently.
+It allows the user to add, edit, delete, and even move employee records to the trash.
+An employee's performance is also tracked through an evaluation system based on attendance, soft skills, and hard skills.
+This will enable the HR team to effectively manage and evaluate the overall performance of the employees.
+Besides, it has functions for managing and restoring deleted employee records.

 ## Project Requirements List
 The following key functionalities are essential for the completion of the project: